Testing light and heavy vector mediators with solar CE$\nu$NS measurements: Results

 We find that, in the universal vector scenario, the constraint is largely driven by XENONnT and therefore closely resembles the bound previously reported in Ref.~\cite{DeRomeri:2024iaw}.
-In contrast, in the gauged $B-L$ framework, the sensitivity is dominated by the recent LZ data.
+In contrast, in the gauged $B-L$ framework, the sensitivity is dominated by the recent LZ data, even though we note an improvement of about a factor $\sim 1.4$ in the XENONnT bound at low mediator masses, due to the updated data analysis.
 This behaviour can be traced back to the fact that the LZ \cevns~measurement lies slightly below the SM expectation.
 As a result, scenarios such as $B-L$, where the new contribution interferes constructively with the SM amplitude and enhances the event rate, are stronger constrained by LZ; See Appendix~\ref{Appendix} for more details.
 In both models, the resulting bounds are comparable in strength to those obtained from other neutrino scattering experiments for mediator masses $m_V \gtrsim 10$ MeV.
 For lighter mediators, however, constraints from elastic neutrino–electron scattering become significantly more stringent.
 Our findings are consistent with previous studies, most notably Refs.~\cite{Blanco-Mas:2024ale,AtzoriCorona:2025gyz,Gehrlein:2025isp}, which also explored new light mediators in light of the XENONnT and PandaX-4T \cevns~data.
 In this respect, our analysis again extends the existing literature by incorporating the recent LZ nuclear-recoil results, thereby providing a comprehensive and up-to-date picture.

 Within the universal vector scenario, it is also important to stress that an analysis based on a single dataset (XENONnT, LZ, or PandaX-4T alone) is not sufficient to lift the intrinsic parameter degeneracy.
 Individually, each experiment allows for a narrow, unconstrained strip in the whole parameter space (with the exception of PandaX-4T which is presently not sensitive enough to resolve this strip, see, e.g., Ref.~\cite{DeRomeri:2024iaw} and Appendix~\ref{Appendix}) corresponding to an exact degeneracy in the total cross section, which cannot be excluded by that dataset alone.
 As detailed in Appendix~\ref{Appendix}, only the combined analysis of all three experiments is able to resolve this degeneracy and reduce the allowed region; eventually, only combining datasets with different target materials or improving recoil energy sensitivity in a single experiment would allow to fully probe it.
 Remarkably, the resulting limits are already competitive with those obtained from dedicated \cevns~experiments such as COHERENT and CONUS+.
 The results shown here assume universal couplings of the light mediator to quarks and electrons, a well-motivated benchmark scenario.
 If this universality assumption is relaxed, the present bounds, together with other \cevns-based constraints, can become the dominant limits in the mediator mass range $m_V \simeq 20$–$200$ MeV.